Princess Charlotte Wilhelmine of Saxe-Coburg-Saalfeld

-Life
+Early life and ancestry

-She was the daughter of the John Ernest IV, Duke of Saxe-Coburg-Saalfeld, and his wife, the Duchess Sophie Hedwig of Saxe-Merseburg (1666-1686).
+Born into the Ernestine line of the House of Wettin, Charlotte Wilhelmine was born as the youngest surviving child and daughter of John Ernest IV, Duke of Saxe-Coburg-Saalfeld, by his first wife, Duchess Sophie Hedwig of Saxe-Merseburg (1666-1686).

+Marriage and issue

 She married Philip Reinhard, Count of Hanau-Münzenberg (1664-1712).
 She was his second wife and survived him by more than half a century.
-The dowry that she brought into her marriage was 18 000 guilders.
+The dowry she brought into her marriage was 18 000 guilders.
 This marriage, however, remained childless.

 Widowhood

 After her husband's death, she received Babenhausen Castle as her widow seat.
 With the death of Johann Reinhard III, Count of Hanau-Lichtenberg, the House of Hanau died out in the male line.

-The County fell to Hesse and was divided between Hesse-Kassel and Hesse-Darmstadt.
-She received the stately home Salzhaus in the old city of Hanau, where she lived the rest of her life.
+The County of Hanau-Münzenberg fell to the neighboring Hesse.
+The territory was divided between the two lines of the House of Hesse, Hesse-Kassel and Hesse-Darmstadt.

+She received the stately home Salzhaus in the old city of Hanau, where she lived as a widow for the rest of her life.

 Death

-She died on 5 April 1767 at the Salzhaus.
+Duchess Charlotte Wilhelmine died on 5 April 1767, aged 81, at the Salzhaus.
 She was the last surviving member of the House of Hanau.
-She was buried on 11 April 1767 in the family crypt in the Lutheran Church (now called the Old St. John's Church) in Hanau. her tomb was largely destroyed when the town was bombed during World War II.
+Her body was interred on 11 April 1767 in the family crypt in the Lutheran Church (now called the Old St. John's Church) in Hanau.
+Her tomb was largely destroyed when the town was bombed during World War II.